 2.5 If the Customer falls into arrears with payments according to the due dates, the Supplier is entitled, from the first day and without further reminders, to demand 5% interest on late payments.
 The supplier is also entitled to retain all services, goods and deliverables under this as well as any other contract with the customer in question.
 Further claims of the Supplier are expressly reserved.
 In particular, all court and out-of-court costs which arise from this agreement for the Supplier to assert its claims towards the Customer shall be charged to the Customer.

 2.6 With regard to monetary claims of the Supplier vis-à-vis the Customer, the Customer can only charge the Supplier insofar as the charges are legally determined or expressly acknowledged in writing by the Supplier.
-The Supplier may invoice the Customer at any time.

 The Customer shall conclude the necessary insurance at its own expense.